Image caption appears here

 Use High-Quality Images with Alt Text

-High-quality photos of your products are vital for making your product pages SEO-friendly..
+High-quality photos of your products are vital for making the product pages on your Shopify website SEO-friendly.

 As you know, when you navigate to a website on your desktop or your mobile device, high-quality images catch your eye and make you want to stay on the page.